Federalist Party: Rise (1793–1796)

 By the early 1790s, newspapers started calling Hamilton supporters "Federalists" and their opponents "Republicans", "Jeffersonians", or "Democratic-Republicans".
 Jefferson's supporters usually called themselves "Republicans" and their party the "Republican Party".
 The Federalist Party became popular with businessmen and New Englanders, and Republicans were mostly farmers who opposed a strong central government.
 Cities were usually Federalist strongholds, whereas frontier regions were heavily Republican.
 The Congregationalists of New England and the Episcopalians in the larger cities supported the Federalists, while other minority denominations tended toward the Republican camp.
 Urban Catholics were generally Federalists.

 The state networks of both parties began to operate in 1794 or 1795, and patronage became a factor.
 The winner-takes-all election system opened a wide gap between winners, who got all the patronage, and losers who got none.
 Hamilton had many lucrative Treasury jobs to dispense—there were 1,700 of them by 1801.
 Jefferson had one part-time job in the State Department, which he gave to journalist Philip Freneau to attack the Federalists.
 In New York, George Clinton won the election for governor and used the vast state patronage fund to help the Republican cause.

 Washington tried and failed to moderate the feud between his two top cabinet members.
 He was re-elected without opposition in 1792.
-The Democratic-Republicans nominated New York's Governor Clinton to replace Federalist John Adams as vice president, but Adams won.
+The Democratic-Republicans (as they were now known) nominated New York's Governor Clinton to replace Federalist John Adams as vice president, but Adams won.
 The balance of power in Congress was close, with some members still undecided between the parties.
 In early 1793, Jefferson secretly prepared resolutions introduced by Virginia Congressman William Branch Giles designed to repudiate Hamilton and weaken the Washington Administration.
 Hamilton defended his administration of the nation's complicated financial affairs, which none of his critics could decipher until the arrival in Congress of Republican Albert Gallatin in 1793.